laurenchen0631/English-Learning/category/common_phrase.md

 - round/around the clock 日以繼夜地 == all day and all night
 	- Doctors and nurses worked round the clock to help those injured in the train crash.
 	- She needed round-the-clock nursing.
+- sooner rather than later 盡快
+	- We need to fix this problem sooner rather than later.
 - the bowels of ..的最深處 == The deepest inner parts or areas of (something)
 	- the mineshaft descended deep into the bowels of the earth
 	- Lichens helped to speed the decomposition of the hard rock surfaces, preparing a soft bed of soil that was abundantly supplied with minerals that had been carried in the molten rock from the bowels of Earth